 - Some Linux distributions are providing a package of Docker Engine through their package repositories.
 These packages are built and maintained by the Linux distribution’s package maintainers and may have differences in configuration or built from modified source code.
 Docker is not involved in releasing these packages and bugs or issues involving these packages should be reported in your Linux distribution’s issue tracker.

 Docker provides binaries for manual installation of Docker Engine.
 These binaries are statically linked and can be used on any Linux distribution.

-Docker Engine has three types of update channels, stable, test, and nightly:
+Docker Engine has two types of update channels, stable and test: